BMscis/reach-tutorial/Documentation/Tutorial/Full/NFTeaTutorial.md

                 A local step refers to an action taken by a single `Participant` outside the blockchain.

                 Each reach program is in a [local step](https://docs.reach.sh/rsh/local/) after `initialization`.

+                Local steps are private and localized to a particular user.
+Thus, all functions that require increased security are called from the local step.

                 Since we are building an NFT-auction, we need an NFT to be auctioned.